Selection Procedures in Competitive Admission: Proofs

 Type $\underline{\theta}$ is willing to mix between firm 1 and firm 2 if Solving for $\phi$, we get $\phi=\frac{\mu\overline{\pi}_1+(1-\mu)\underline{\pi}_1}{2(1-\mu)\underline{\pi}_1}$.
 We have $\phi\leq 1\Leftrightarrow \mu\overline{\pi}_1\leq (1-\mu)\underline{\pi}_1$.
 This inequality corresponds to the second condition in \cref{prop_two}.
 Note also that we have $\phi\geq \frac{1}{2(1-\mu)}$.

 Type $\overline{\theta}$ prefers firm 1 if This inequality is always satisfied by definition of $\overline{t}$, the test chosen by firm 1.

 The capacity constraints bind if Plugging in the value of $\phi$ for the first inequality, we obtain the third condition in \cref{prop_two}.
-For the second inequality, we obtain the fourth inequality of \cref{prop_two} using the minimal value of $\phi$.
+The second inequality corresponds to the fourth inequality of \cref{prop_two} using that $\phi\geq \frac{1}{2(1-\mu)}$.

+Let's now consider whether firms have profitable deviations.\footnote{Note that there always exists a continuation equilibrium where each type mixes with the same probability as each candidate's utility is linear in their action and continuous in the probability each type chooses each firm.} First we check whether firm 2 has a profitable deviation.

-Let's now consider deviations of firms.
-First, firm 2 must make positive profits in equilibrium.
+The first observation is that firm 2 must make positive profits in equilibrium.
 This is the case only if $\underline{\theta}\geq 0$ (first condition in \cref{prop_two}).

 Consider a deviation to $s'=(t',\alpha')$.
 If firm 2 deviates, there are two possibilities.
 Either its capacity constraint binds following the deviation or it does not.

 If firm 2's capacity constraint still binds in the continuation equilibrium, then we still have that $\underline{\theta}$ mixes between firm 1 and 2 using the same strategy (that only depended on the strategy of firm 1).
 Type $\overline{\theta}$ would want to deviate to firm 2 if using the same calculations as (\ref{eq:IC_high}).
 The inequality above is never satisfied because where the first inequality follows from the definition of $\overline{t}$, the test used by firm 1.
 The inequality above also shows that there is negative selection into firm 2's selection procedure.
 Therefore, firm 2's profits following such deviation are still $k\cdot \underline{\theta}$, the same as the equilibrium profits.